-The fire suppression system for the Manor House is separated from the treatment system and the potable water distribution system by a backflow prevention device.
-The new structures proposed as part of the Adaptive Reuse Plan that require a fire suppression system will each be configured with a separate stand-alone storage tank and each will be provided with an appropriate backflow prevention device.
+The fire suppression system for the Manor House is directly fed from the 2 supply wells without separate storge.
+The Manor House fire suppression booster pumps and distribution pipes are separated from the potable water treatment and distribution system by a backflow prevention device.

+It is anticipated that the new structures proposed as part of the Adaptive Reuse Plan that require a fire suppression system will each be configured with a separate standalone storage tank and each will be provided with an appropriate backflow prevention device.